-On ORF1 radio about Solar Geoengineering for Journal Panorama (Aug)

 What's new?

-I’m a cloud and climate scientist, currently a MSCA-IF funded postdoc in the climate dynamics group at the University of Vienna led by Aiko Voigt.
-I work on the intersection of cloud (micro)physics and climate, studying how clouds form and dissolve and how they may change with warming.
-I also spent a large part of my PhD studying (with the help of climate model simulations) controversial ideas of artificially modifying cirrus clouds to partially counteract global warming.
-My recent work contributed to a better understanding of the interplay between radiative and microphysical feedbacks in tropical anvil clouds.
+I'm a cloud and climate scientist, working in the climate dynamics group at the University of Vienna.
+I focus on the intersection of cloud (micro)physics and climate, investigating the formation and dissipation of high clouds and their potential changes with warming.
+My recent work has contributed to a deeper understanding of the interaction between radiative and microphysical feedbacks in tropical anvil clouds.
+I spent a large part of my PhD studying controversial ideas of artificially modifying cirrus clouds to partially counteract global warming, using climate model simulations.

-I have been interested in the physical processes surrounding me since my childhood on the (tiny) Slovenian coast.
-When I was nine, I started to measure precipitation and started to become more interested in systematic observations of weather phenomena.
-During the high school years my awareness about climate change increased, and I became involved in a youth association working mainly on peer education of youth, and helped set up an educational program on climate change and sustainable development.
+I have been interested in the physical processes surrounding me since my childhood on the Slovenian coast.
+When I was nine, I started measuring precipitation and became increasingly interested in systematic observations of weather phenomena.
+During high school, my awareness of climate change grew and I became involved in a youth association that focused mainly on peer education for young people.
+Through this involvement, I helped establish an educational program on climate change and sustainable development.